stamats/MKpower/README.md

 The repository includes the development version of R package MKpower

 ## Description
-The package contains several functions for sample size calculation and power analysis.
+Functions for power analysis and sample size calculation.
+Examples are Welch and Hsu t-Tests, Wilcoxon Rank Sum and Signed Rank Tests as well as power and sample size required for the evaluation of a diagnostic test(-system).

 ## Installation